blotoutio/sdk-ios/docs/api.md

 ```

 ## capturePersonal
-PII (Personal Identifiable Information) events are like a developer codified events that carry sensitive information related to User.
+PII (Personal Identifiable Information) events are like developer codified events that carry sensitive information related to the user.
-PHI ( Protected Health information) events are like PII, but carries user’s private health information.
+PHI ( Protected Health Information) events are like PII, but carry user’s private health information.
 In Blotout managed or deployed Infrastructure, PII and PHI events data is encrypted using asymmetric encryption algorithms and provides access to authenticated users only.

 #### Input